- Student Affairs

 Date of Assessment

-The examination must have been completed within the past three years and be updated if changes occur while the student is enrolled at Macalester in order to ensure the provision of appropriate services.
+The examination must have been completed within the past five years and be updated if changes occur while the student is enrolled at Macalester in order to ensure the provision of appropriate services.